DavidRdgz/multree/README.md

 dt <- multree(X, Y, model = SVM)
 ```

 That should fit out multivariate decision tree.
+In this case we have constructed
+a supprt vector tree.
 Now we can make some silly predictions (silly because we fit the tree with this data),

 ```
 > p  <- m.predict(dt, X)
 > table(pred = p, actu = Y)

+            actu
 pred         setosa versicolor virginica setosa         50          0         0
   versicolor      0         48         1